notothen/LBEG_documentation/Stacks/README.md

 - --write-single-snp
 And, of course, choose carefully the file output options in order to have the files you need for your downstream analysis.
 You can find a script example in the ```Example/scripts/``` folder, it is named ```populations_all_trem.pbs```

+# Reference-based analysis
+## Preparing, demultiplexing and filtering the data
+1. Do the steps 1 to 9 of the protocol as explained above (points 1 to 5 of the *De novo* analysis part of this document).

+2. Do the steps 12 and 13 of the protocol.
+In order to run the *bwa index* command on the VSC you can use a script looking like ```Example/scripts/index_bwa_trem.pbs```

+## Working on a subset of samples for parameter testing
+3. It was the step 15-B of the protocol but the pstacks command that is needed no longer works.
+So, the only way to test the parameters is to do it with the *de novo* method as above (points 7 to 9).

+## Running Stacks on the full dataset
+4. Do the steps 16 and 17-B-(i).
+In order to align your samples on your reference genome with the *bwa mem* command on the VSC you can use a script looking like ```Example/scripts/alignment_bwa_trem.pbs```

+5. Do the steps 17-B-(ii) and (iii) of the protocol.

+6. As I explained above the *pstacks* command no longer exist.
+Hence, you can not do the steps 17-B-(iv) to (vii) of the protocol.
+Instead you need to use the *gstacks* command like in the script ```Example/scripts/stacks_bwa_trem.pbs```.

+## Filtering genotypes and exporting the data
+7. Finally, as the *De nove* analysis, you can do the step 21 of the protocol (points 12 of the *De novo* analysis part of this document).